rust-lang/rust-project-goals/src/how_to/report_status.md

 # Report status

 Every accepted project goal has an associated tracking issue.
 These are created [automatically by the project-goals admin tool](../admin/issues.md).
-Your job as a project goal owner is to provide regular status updates in the form of a comment indicating how things are going.
+Your job as a project goal point of contact is to provide regular status updates in the form of a comment indicating how things are going.
 These will be collected into regular blog posts on the Rust blog as well as being promoted in other channels.

 ## Updating the progress bar